 This course is designed to develop professional growth in the areas of leadership, community service, cooperation, patriotism and business knowledge through membership and participation in a professional organization.
-This course may be repeated once.
+This course may be repeated for a total of eight credits.
 (19.8 Lec.
 Hrs.)

-ADM:255 Business Professionalism II 1 cr.
+ADM:255 Business Professionalism II

 This course is designed to continue the professional growth of the students in the areas of leadership, community service, cooperation, patriotism and business knowledge through continued membership and participation in a professional organization.
-This course may be repeated once.
+This course may be repeated for a total of eight credits.
 (19.8 Lec.
 Hrs.)

-ADM:257 Professionalism at the Workplace 2 cr.
+ADM:257 Professionalism at the Workplace

 This course is designed to help students develop the skills, attitudes, and knowledge to work effectively in a variety of professional business environments.
-Some of the topics to be included are personal appearance, health and well-being, professional attire, manners and etiquette, ethics, professional certifications, professional growth, and job advancement.
+Some of the topics to be included are personal appearance, health and wellbeing, professional attire, manners and etiquette, ethics, professional certifications, professional growth, and job advancement.
 (39.6 Lec.
 Hrs.)

-ADM:270 Introduction to Speech
+ADM:270 Introduction to Speech Recognition Software 1 cr.

-Recognition Software